Inductive Reasoning for Coinductive Types: Conclusion

 \section{Conclusion}

 This paper presents AlgCo (Algebraic Coinductives), a formal type-theoretic framework for reasoning about continuous functions over the class of coinductive structures that form algebraic CPOs.
-We introduce the basic concepts of the framework and provide a Coq implementation in the \href{https://github.com/bagnalla/algco/}{AlgCo} library.
-We demonstrate its usefulness by implementing and verifying a number of illustrative examples including a stream variant of the sieve of Eratosthenes, a regular expression library based on Brzozowski derivatives, and weakest pre-expectation reasoning over discrete distribution samplers in the random bit model.
+We introduce the basic concepts of the framework and provide a Coq implementation in the \href{https://github.com/bagnalla/algco}{AlgCo} library.
+We demonstrate its usefulness by implementing and verifying a number of illustrative examples including a stream variant of the sieve of Eratosthenes, a regular expression framework based on Brzozowski derivatives, and expected value reasoning over discrete distribution samplers in the random bit model.